tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_t(bt_small, stats, alpha = "potato")
     Condition
       Error in `int_t()`:
-      ! `alpha` must be a single numeric value.
+      ! `alpha` must be a number, not the string "potato".

 ---